 1071 Walnut Blvd., Ashtabula, OH 44004

 This museum is housed in the former residence of lighthouse keepers and the Coast Guard chief.
-There are several new displays including the world’s largest piece of sea glass and a 6-foot model of the Titanic.
+There are several outdoor displays, and inside the museum, more than 25,000 maritime, railroad, Hulett, Titanic, Naval and Coast Guard historic items are on display.
 Their season runs from Memorial Day weekend through September.

 Biblewalk Wax Museum

 500 Tingley Ave., Mansfield, OH 44905

 This world-renowned, life-size wax museum features more than 78 scenes and 300 wax figures.
 Each scene is complemented by individual wall murals, authentic costuming, and is also underscored by original music and narration.
 Children age 5 and under are FREE!

 Butler Institute of American Art